 How to Use a Laminate Roller

-If you haven’t applied a laminate or veneer before you might be wondering why it’s needed.
+Suppose you haven’t applied a laminate or veneer before; you might be wondering why it’s needed.
 So let’s consider three ways a laminate roller ensures a tight seal on your project.

 Bubbles are a laminates #1 enemy

 The #1 issue with any laminate installation is a bubble.
-In fact, this issue is so damaging to a project that it will require (in most cases) a complete rebuild of the project.
+This issue is so damaging to a project that it will require (in most cases) a complete rebuild of the project.

 Why’s that?
 Well, contact adhesive does its job very well.
-So well that once two pieces are connected they do not come back apart.
+So well, once two pieces are connected, they do not fall apart.

 Six simple steps for using a laminate roller for counters